 1005 Dr. D. B. Todd Jr., Blvd.

 Nashville, Tennessee 37208-3599

-Meharry Medical College is fully accredited by the following organizations:
+Meharry Medical College is accredited by the following organizations:

-Southern Association of Colleges and Schools (SACS) Accreditation
+Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Accreditation

 Liaison Committee on Medical Education (LCME) Accreditation